-Around 59% of students who started college at Loyola University New Orleans graduate within six years.
+NOTE: Around 59% of students who start college at Loyola University New Orleans graduate within six years.

 Loyola University New Orleans offers an orientation program before the start of fall classes to prepare new students for college life.

 |Accelerated Degree Program||√|

 |Transfer Credits Accepted||√|

 |Summer Classes Available||√|